Percy Hobson (RAF officer)

-Captain Percy Kyme Hobson MC (20 November 1893 – unknown) was a British World War I flying ace credited with seven aerial victories.
+Captain Percy Kyme Hobson MC (20 November 1893 – 20 October 1967) was a British World War I flying ace credited with seven aerial victories.

 Biography

 Early life and education

 Hobson was born at his parents' farm at Church End, Fleet Hargate, near Holbeach in Lincolnshire.
 He attended local schools at Fleet and Long Sutton, before being sent to a boarding school at Dursley, Gloucestershire, and then attended Framlingham College, Suffolk, between 1905 and 1909.
 He was, in his own words, "excellent at nothing".
 His family moved to another farm at Bungay, Suffolk, and Hobson worked there during the holidays.
 After leaving school he gained an apprenticeship at Mann Egerton as an electrician, but "learned nothing except to blow fuses".
 In 1912, aged 18, his father bought him a ticket to Canada.
 Hobson sailed aboard the RMS Empress of Ireland from Liverpool to Quebec, with only £5 in his pocket.
 He first worked on a farm in Ayr, Ontario, and later worked as painter in an agricultural implements factory.
 After a year he moved to Buffalo, New York, working in a store cleaning fur coats, then served as a deckhand on a lake steamer.
 He eventually jumped ship at Port Arthur, Ontario, and rode a freight train to Winnipeg to work on a farm, until he saved enough money to take the train to Vancouver, where he worked as a carpenter building houses in Victoria, Vancouver Island, and as a handyman at a cement works at Bamberton.
 When the war broke out in August 1914, Hobson returned to England, travelling via train from Seattle to New York, then to Liverpool aboard the RMS Lusitania.